andriesfc/result-for-kotlin/README.md

       - [1.1.2.5.
 Conditionally handling errors and success values.](#1125-conditionally-handling-errors-and-success-values)
   - [1.2.
 Advance Modelling of error Codes](#12-advance-modelling-of-error-codes)

 _ResultK_ is a smallish library to bring error handling as first class concern to a domain implementation.
-The traditional way for any Object Orientated language is to resort to either special Enums, or constants, or what is more common nowadays, throwing an exception.
+The traditional way for any Object Orientated language is to resort to either special Enums, or constants, or what is more common nowadays, throwing exceptions.

 Consider the unintended consequences of using exceptions as error handling within a domain:

 - Most of the time, the business code throwing the exception is far removed from where the caught exception is handled.
 This can range from many lines, to even files which are not even in the same project.
-- Throwing an catching an exception is an expensive operation, as the JVM brings with it stack unwrapping as well as the associated complex data structures to support it during runtime.
+- Throwing and catching an exception is an expensive operation, as the JVM brings with it stack unwrapping as well as the associated complex data structures to support it during runtime.
 - Real business errors gets lost in translation because of the practice of wrapping one exception into another.
 This is even more pronounce in Java which employs checked exceptions.

 I’m sure this list can be expanded on, but these are the high level reasons which motivated the creation of this library.

-This library implementation is based on the classic `Either<Left,Right>` monad which is very common in functional languages such as Haskel & Scala.
-By convention the left side is used to indicate that a computation has not completed with an expected result, but rather an error.
+The traditional `Either` monad is very common in functional languages such as Haskel & Scala.
+By convention the left side indicates that a computation has not completed with an expected result, but rather an error.
 Conversely, the right side is refers to the expected result of an operation.
-It is also important to keep in mind that this is just an convention, and `Either` may be used on other ways.
+It is also important to keep in mind that this is just a convention, and some uses `Either` may use the left and right side for different purposes.

+Because of this, this library implements a special variant of the classic `Either<Left,Right>` monad, with some important differences:

+1. This `Result` type _always_ treats the left side as an **error**.
+2. This `Result` type _always_ treats the right side as a **success** value.
+3. This library will always decompose the result value in the pattern of `(result,error?)`

-As an example of error as first class domain citizen, consider the some error codes reported by the Stripe^TM^[^1] API:
+As an example of error as first class domain citizen, consider the some error codes reported by the Stripe[^1] API:

 - `billing_invalid_mandate`
 - `card_declined`